MarekBykowski/yocto-ci-manifest/README.md

 bitbake core-image-cxl-sdk
 ```

-On top of them you can run the Yocto-CI `testimage` tests.
+Then on top of it you can run the Yocto-CI `testimage` tests.

 ## Run `Yocto-CI` `testimage` tests